dibaloke/dibaloke.github.io/_pages/about.md

 Previously I was a lecturer in the Electrical, Electronic and Communication (EECE) department of the Military Institute of Science and Technology (MIST).

+*I have a habit of curating courses in deep learning and related resources.
+Check out this GitHub repo for that.
+I also have a habit of curating technical blog posts on deep learning-related topics.
+Check out this Github repo for that.*

 # Technical Write-ups
 I maintain several technical blogs where I write about topics in deep learning and machine learning.